 Assuming your jewelry and other possessions are worth more than what is set forth in your homeowners policy (between $1,000 and $2,000), you can purchase a floater — or endorsement — as an add-on to your policy.
 This raises the coverage limits of specific high-value items that you own and offers the broadest protections for your valuables.
 Floaters cover losses of virtually any type, including those your homeowners policy doesn’t cover, like accidental losses.
 Premiums for floaters depend on the types of items covered, how much the items are worth, and where you reside.
 There can be no associated deductible for items covered by a floater.

 If you’ve recently purchased or received a valuable piece of jewelry, please keep this information in mind.
 Contact our insurance specialists at 845-986-1177 to learn more.
-We are not only your insurance solutions provider and partner — think of us as your financial protectors — serving Warwick, Greenwood Lake, Florida, Goshen, Pine Island, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley and Tri-State Area.
+We are not only your business, home, auto, and life insurance solutions provider and partner — think of us as your financial protectors — serving Warwick, Greenwood Lake, Florida, Goshen, Pine Island, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley and Tri-State Area.